tidepool-org/development/README.md

 # Run an npm script, such as a test-watch
 docker-compose exec blip sh -c "yarn run test-watch"

-# Or a storybook in the viz service
-docker-compose exec viz sh -c "yarn run stories"
 ```

 ### Linking other node packages into `blip`